-Cast steel and fabricated stern frames are to be strengthened by adequately spaced plates with gross thickness not less than 80% of required thickness for stern frames.
+Cast steel and fabricated stern frames are to be strengthened by adequately spaced horizontal plates with gross thickness not less than 80% of required thickness for stern frames, t_1 , as defined in Table 1 or Table 2.
 Abrupt changes of section are to be avoided in castings; all sections are to have adequate tapering radius.